arXiv/accessibility2024/source/forum-session-Sonification.md

 - Paper: Gower, L. & Damsma, P. (2023).
 How to use Sonification in the classroom.
 JSPEVI Journal of the South Pacific Educators in Vision Impairment, 16 (1), 44-53. [https://www.spevi.net/jspevi/#2023](https://www.spevi.net/jspevi/#2023)

 ## Discussion board
-Use this discussion board to continue the conversation, ask questions, and share more resources around the social model of disability.
+Use this discussion board to continue the conversation, ask questions, and share more resources around sonification.
 See these [instructions](discussion-board.md) for setting up a free GitHub account.